Department of Diabetes, Endocrinology, Nutritional Medicine and Metabolism

 Lehmann et al., Diabetes Care.
 2026

-Launching MeHDI and ORN: A Year of Collaboration and Growth
+Launching MeHDI and ORN: a year of collaboration and growth

 Led by UDEM and URI, the two collaborative initiatives Metabolism, Digital Health, Inflammation (MeHDI) and the Osteology Research Network (ORN) officially launched this year.
 Together, they aim to drive interdisciplinary research across four key areas: musculoskeletal health, metabolic disease, inflammation, and digital health.
 Major milestones included the joint MeHDI-ORN kick-off meeting in August, strong representation at University of Bern’s Nacht der Forschung in September, and the patient–public outreach event Erleben.Verstehen.Mitgestalten.
 In October, ORN introduced the DIMO-S grants to support interdisciplinary systematic reviews in the four focus areas, with results expected in 2026.